UAlbertaCompEClub/Exec/Exec Meeting Minutes - Feb 6.md

  -Any contest for senior positions must go through formal elections

- -AGM gives candidates to make their 伍雾vote for me伍雾 speeches
+ -AGM gives candidates to make their -vote for me- speeches

  -Elections are on the 3rd